Everything a Solar EPC Should Know About Smart EV Charging

 Charging Stations

-- Reduce the maximum peak load of the building
+- Reducing the building’s peak load demand

 Commercial or Workplace Buildings

-Assuming electricity prices remain at 2020 levels, it is estimated that the market will expand to 33€ billion by 2030.
-Currently, the majority of the vehicle energy supply comes from privately owned charging stations; But in ten years, it is forecasted that 40 to 50% of the energy will be supplied by public chargers, including the semi-public stations, such as supermarket parking lots (according to BCG).
+Assuming electricity prices remain at 2020 levels, the EV charging market is projected to reach €33 billion by 2030.
+At present, most vehicle charging takes place at privately owned stations.
+However, within the next decade, it is expected that 40 to 50 percent of total charging energy will come from public infrastructure, including semi-public locations such as supermarket parking lots (according to BCG).

 Control Strategies